 (a) Notice of an Investigation.
-If it is determined that the reported conduct could trigger this policy and an investigation is required, the Director of Equal Opportunity will prepare a written notice to the Complainant and Respondent that will include a brief summary description of the allegations and the specific portions of this policy that are alleged to have been violated, and any interim measures in place about which either Party must be made aware.
+If it is determined that the reported conduct could trigger this policy and an investigation is required, the Director of Equal Opportunity will prepare a written notice to the Complainant and Respondent that will include a brief summary description of the allegations (including, if and to the extent known, the date, time and location of the alleged misconduct, and the name of the Complainant) and the specific portions of this policy that are alleged to have been violated and by what alleged actions, and any interim supportive measures in place about which either Party must be made aware.
 This written notice does not constitute a finding or a determination of responsibility.